dlim28/Biological-Age-Calculator/README.md

 # TERMINAL PROJECT - Biological Age Calculator
 ## Description
-This terminal application will show you your biological age after a series of responses.
+This terminal application will reveal to you, your biological age after a series of responses.
 It will also show suggestions or recommendations to improve your biological age

 ## Instructions
-You will be required to use numbers to answer the question unless otherwise specified
+You will be required to use numbers to answer the question in the input unless otherwise specified